 The department of nursing oversees academic matters pertaining to the College of Adult & Professional Studies nursing major.
 Department of nursing faculty members are designated as program director and faculty advisors.
+The faculty advisors in the nursing department deal with academic and professional oversight within the program; each cohort is assigned one faculty advisor.

-Elizabeth Peterson, D.Min.
-Associate Dean of Nursing Krista Hoekstra, M.A.
+Diane Dahl, Ph.D.
+Dean of Nursing Krista Hoekstra, M.A.
 Program Director, B.S. in Nursing (RN to B.S.)